moabukar/tech-vault/README.md

     - What is a ADD in a Dockerfile used for?
     - What is a CMD & ENTRTPOINT in a Dockerfile used for?
 - How is a container different from a virtual machine?
+- How can I run a container?
+- How can I stop and remove a container?
+- How can I attach a shell to a terminal of a running container?
+- What is a dangling image?
+- What is Docker compose and when is it used?
+-

+Advanced:
+- What is the difference between COPY and ADD commands in a Dockerfile?
+- What is the difference between CMD and RUN commands in a Dockerfile?
+- What are some best practices to follow when running containers in production?

 Container Orchestration (Kubernetes = K8s):